-candidate for Byron Council
+Deputy Mayor & Councillor for Byron Council

-Our community is experiencing the pressure of popularity and I’m focussed on providing secure and stable housing, especially for essential workers as well as caring for the homeless.
+As a long time feminist and activist, I’ve advocated on a range of issues including inequality, media freedom, inappropriate development, environmental protection and restoration, and improved public spaces.
+Our community is experiencing the pressure of popularity and I’m focussed on providing secure and stable housing, especially for essential workers and homeless.
 The needs of our most vulnerable are a priority.

+I’m so proud to see what my Green colleagues are doing right across the country.
 We are in unprecedented times and we need strong leadership.

 Councils and renewables